AppAndFlow/react-native-magic-scroll/README.md

 ![image](https://cdn.discordapp.com/attachments/1233084704295751750/1252345604571398288/Github_Banner.png?ex=6671e13b&is=66708fbb&hm=ff3de0eb88407a5f8b0092333786004907aeb3f3369ea593e3eb3d77ee25e599&)

+### About
+App & Flow is a Montreal-based, close-knit team that specializes in React Native and Expo development.
+We work with multiple YC-backed startups and are recommended by [Expo](https://expo.dev/consultants).
+Need a hand?
+Let’s build together. team@appandflow.com

 [![npm (scoped)](https://img.shields.io/npm/v/@appandflow/rn-magic-scroll.svg)](https://www.npmjs.com/package/@appandflow/rn-magic-scroll)

-The objective of the library is to ease the discomfort of scrolling by implementing keyboard management for user input.
-While another solution offered plug-and-play functionality, we opted against it because it lacked the flexibility to address issues as they arise.
-We believe our approach will empower you to resolve any challenges your app may encounter.
+## Why react-native-magic-scroll?
+The goal of the library is to seamlessly and precisely handle your keyboard, scrollview and inputs when interacing with forms.
+While other solutions offer plug-and-play functionalities, we wanted to have something more precise and with more flexibility so that it can be used in any situation.

+### Examples
-We recreated two flows from existing apps to showcase our library.
+We recreated two flows from popular apps to showcase our library in action.
+The demo app code is available [here](https://github.com/AppAndFlow/react-native-magic-scroll-demo).

 | Twitch's sign up  | Shop's check out |
 | ------------- | ------------- |